-Regularly voted one of best airports in North America, Portland Airport is a perfectly pleasant place to pass a long layover.
-Enjoy its friendly vibe, cool atmosphere, and local shops and eateries, and make the best of your time with these 10 things to do on a layover at Portland Airport:
+Regularly voted one of the best airports in North America, Portland Airport is an enjoyable place to pass a long layover.
+Enjoy its friendly vibe, cool atmosphere, and local shops and eateries, and make the best of your time with these ten things to do on a layover at Portland Airport:

 1. Enjoy some good cooking

-The dining scene here at Portland is well curated.
-While there aren’t dozens of options, you will surely find some classic food options and unique high-quality dishes.
-Several restaurants are also locally-owned, focused on locally-sourced food and lots of craft beers, including Capers Cafe et Le Bar, the Country Cat, and Laurelwood Public House and Brewery.
+The dining scene here in Portland is well-curated.
+While there aren’t dozens of options, you will find some classic food options and unique, high-quality dishes.
+Several restaurants are also locally owned and focused on locally sourced food and many craft beers, including Capers Cafe et Le Bar, the Country Cat, and Laurelwood Public House and Brewery.
 The many TVs at Henry’s Tavern are perfect for catching the big game during your layover.
 Mexico, sushi, Vietnamese, and even farm-to-table delis are also available.
-Oregon chain Burgerville serves up fresh burgers and shakes, but you’ll also find Starbucks, Mcdonald’s, and Peet’s Coffee and Tea.
+Oregon chain Burgerville serves fresh burgers and shakes, but you’ll also find Starbucks, Mcdonald’s, and Peet’s Coffee and Tea.